colinpaicemq/SMFFormatter/README.md

 1. SMF120 from WebSpere Liberty
 1. SMF123 from z/OS Connect.
 1. SMF30 jobs and step resource usage
+1. SMF 42.6 Data set statistics
+1. SMF 42.5 VTOC statistics
+1. SMF 42.1 SMS buffer manager (PDSE)

+Also support for the SMS/VSAM DCOLLECT data - as the DCOLLECT records have a similar structure.

 ## Overview
 This formatter uses C macros to define fields, and automatically print/noprint fields.
 It has basic support to summarise fields, for example